 7. Keep It Maintained - Neglected homes are more at risk for moisture, pest, lead paint and accidental injury than homes that are properly maintained.

 Public health provides education and referrals about various topics that can impact your environment and your health.

 Please contact MCPH at 320-693-5370 for any of the issues listed below.

-Food, Beverage, and Lodging Licensing
+Food, Pools, and Lodging Services Licensing

 If you have had physical contact with a bat, call your healthcare provider.
 If you find a bat in your home, capture it.
 Wait until regular business hours to call the Minnesota Department of Health at 651-201-5414 for advice.